Skip to Main Content

 This guide will help you understand the complex world of copyright, and provide resources to help you avoid violating the intellectual property rights of others.

-If you have questions about the content of this guide, just click on the Research Help tab to contact a librarian.
-However, librarians are not copyright lawyers and cannot provide legal advice.
+If you have questions about the content of this guide contact us; however, librarians are not copyright lawyers and cannot provide legal advice.

 Plagiarism vs. Copyright Infringement